 However, you want to know how this is going to help your salon right?!

 This is a great attention grabber in today’s distracted world.
-You have heard of principle ‘keeping it short and sweet’ right?!
-Well, this is Twitter’s MO!
+You have heard of the principle ‘keeping it short and sweet’ right?!
+Well, this is Twitter’s MO.

 Your tweets can also include a link to any web content, a photograph or video.
 Any helpful information that can be actioned, for example, hair care tips, styling ideas, how-to guides.
 Helpful being the operative word here.

 No one likes a narcissist, so focus on what your followers want to hear, not what you want to tell them.
 Give people a reason to follow you.

 Create an Instagram profile

 With over 300 million active users, Instagram is most definitely a platform you should be utilizing for your salon businesses.

 Sharing photos (and more recently, videos) is what Instagram is all about.